 Are you concerned about the European Medicines Agency’s (EMA) new fees for regulatory submissions?

-From 1 January 2025, the EMA — the regulatory authority responsible for granting marketing authorisation for drugs in the EU — will be implementing the EU Regulation 2024/568 on fees for regulatory submissions.
-This change will result in a significant increase in some of the fees payable to the European Medicines Agency for scientific assessment of a medicinal product for the application of a marketing authorisation, variation or authorised product.
+As of 1 January 2025, the EMA — the regulatory authority responsible for granting marketing authorisation for drugs in the EU — implemented the EU Regulation 2024/568 on fees for regulatory submissions.
+This change resulted in a significant increase in some of the fees payable to the European Medicines Agency for scientific assessment of a medicinal product for the application of a marketing authorisation, variation or authorised product.

-As an established EU/EEA-based marketing authorisation holder with SME status, we can be your EU/EEA representative, ensuring compliance with all local regulations whilst securing substantial discounts on EMA fees.
+As an established EU/EEA-based MAH with SME status, we can be your EU/EEA representative, ensuring compliance with all local regulations whilst securing substantial discounts on EMA fees.

 By taking on all the legal and regulatory accountability, we can ensure your product is manufactured, marketed and distributed according to the terms and conditions laid out in the marketing authorisation.
 We make sure, on your behalf, that the product always meets the quality, safety and efficacy standards as approved by the regulatory authorities — helping you bring your products to market efficiently and cost-effectively.

-Find out more about our expert regulatory services to see how we can support you with the European Medicines Agency’s impending fee increase — passing on significant discounts to save you thousands on your EMA marketing authorisation application.
+Find out more about TMC Commercial to see how we can save you thousands on your EMA marketing authorisation application and help you gain EU market access quickly and confidently.